-Through the written and spoken language (the world's fifth most widely spoken), open the door to the Arabic-speaking world, past and present.
+Through the study of the written and spoken language (the world's sixth most widely spoken), open the door to the Arabic-speaking world, past and present.

 Why study Arabic in Edinburgh?

-Arabic has been taught at the University of Edinburgh for over 260 years, and today our School is recognised in the UK and internationally as a leading institution for Islamic and Middle Eastern Studies (IMES), ranked fourth in the UK for Middle Eastern & African Studies in the Complete University Guide 2019.
+Arabic has been taught at the University of Edinburgh for over 260 years.
+Today our School is recognised in the UK and internationally as a leading institution for Islamic and Middle Eastern Studies (IMES), ranked sixth in the UK for Middle Eastern & African Studies in the Complete University Guide 2022.

-Available in multiple degree combinations, our programmes are designed to give you a thorough grounding in both classical and modern Arabic, giving you access to a wide range of original material, from pre-Islamic poetry and Islamic religious texts, to Arabic novels and television.
+Available in multiple degree combinations, our programmes are designed to give you a thorough grounding in both classical and modern Arabic.
+This gives you access to a wide range of original material, from pre-Islamic poetry and Islamic religious texts, to contemporary sources, Arabic novels, newspapers, and television.

-Study with us and you’ll be part of a small, friendly community of staff and students, with great links to the Alwaleed Centre, fantastic resources, and a regular programmes of workshops, film screenings and guest seminars, all within a School passionate about languages, literatures and cultures from around the globe.
+Study with us and you’ll be part of a friendly international community, with great links to the Alwaleed Centre for the Study of Islam in the Contemporary World, fantastic resources (including our own library), and a regular programme of workshops, film screenings and guest seminars.

 - You’ll be based at the heart of the University of Edinburgh, in the city’s historic centre.
 Our Georgian building has its own library and the Main University Library is just across the square from us, housing over 23,000 IMES resources, including the Serjeant and Watt Collections.